alvaroormeno/responsive-weather-app/README.md

 ## About The Project
-A complete weather app that uses 2 different API calls to fetch different weather properties.
+A complete mobile responsive weather app that uses 2 different API calls to fetch different weather properties.

 ## Features
 - Quick links for top 5 cities.